manutheblacker/benin-tech-communities/README.md

 # Benin Tech Communities
-The Togo Tech Communities is a dynamic and inclusive project aimed at showcasing the vibrant and emerging tech communities in Togo.
+The Benin Tech Communities is a dynamic and inclusive project aimed at showcasing the vibrant and emerging tech communities in Togo.
 It seeks to provide a platform that celebrates the diverse range of talents, innovations, and collaborative efforts within the country's technology sector.

 ## How to add a community
 Our goal is to make the act of contributing an enjoyable and exciting method of learning how to participate in open-source projects.
 To include a community, follow these steps: